pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 <!-- {{{example url="../webgpu-compute-shaders-histogram-slow-draw-in-js.html"}}} -->

-Timing the results I found **this is about 6x slower than the JavaScript version!!!** 😱
+Timing the results I found **this is about 30x slower than the JavaScript version!!!** 😱😱😱

 What's up with that?
 We designed our solution above with a single loop and used a single workgroup invocation with a size of 1.
 That means just a single "core" of the GPU was used to compute the histogram.
-GPU cores are generally, not as fast as CPU cores.
+GPU cores are generally not as fast as CPU cores.
 CPU cores have tons of extra circuitry to try to speed them up.
 GPUs get their speed from massive parallelization but need to keep their design simpler.
-Given our design above we didn't take advantage of any parallelization.
+Given our shader above we didn't take advantage of any parallelization.

 Here's a diagram of what's happening using our small example texture.